peshmerge/invitation-codes-gravityforms-add-on/readme.txt

 == Screenshots ==
 1. General tab of the Invitation Code field in the form editor.
-2. General tab of the Invitation Code field with a filled in Inviation Code.
+2. General tab of the Invitation Code field with a filled in Inviation Code, and checked option regarding case sensitive invitation codes.
 3. Appearance tab of the Invitation Code field with a custom validation message.
 4. Form preview with the the Inviation Code field with an incorrect input.

 == Changelog ==
 = 1.0 =
 * Plugin released.

+= 1.1 =
+* New: Invitation code can be now a list of comma separated codes instead of single code.
+* New: User can make invitation codes input case sensitive, default is case insensitive.
+* Fixed: Invitation code field can now be populated automatically just like other GF fields.
+* Fixed: Rewritten the Javascript part.